About Kenyon College

 For academic spouses and partners, the Five Colleges of Ohio ("Ohio 5") often have postings at those institutions.
 The Columbus metro area is also home to The Ohio State University's flagship and regional campuses, as well as more than 40 other colleges and universities.

 Will I find the things I need in the area?

-Kenyon College invites applications for a one-year Visiting Assistant Professor appointment in the Department of Chemistry.
+Kenyon College invites applications for a Visiting Assistant Professor in Art History, Modern Art and Architecture.

-The Biology Department at Kenyon College invites applications for a Visiting Assistant Professor in Microbiology
+The Psychology Department of Kenyon College invites applications for a full-time one year Visiting Assistant Professor.